kubecub/go-project-layout/.github/ISSUE_TEMPLATE/RFC.md

 ## Migration
 [migration]: #migration

 This section should document breaks to public API and breaks in compatibility due to this RFC's proposed changes.
 In addition, it should document the proposed steps that one would need to take to work through these changes.
-Care should be give to include all applicable personas, such as platform developers, OpenIMSDK developers, OpenIMSDK users and consumers of OpenIMSDK images.
+Care should be give to include all applicable personas, such as platform developers, kubecub developers, kubecub users and consumers of kubecub images.

 ## Drawbacks
 [drawbacks]: #drawbacks